gu-lseg/intro-to-programming/source/numbers.rst

     else:
         print('Not Greater Than')

 Questions
 ---------

-Find some practical uses cases where you'd use the if conditional.
+Find some uses cases where you'd use the if conditional.

 Number Exercises
 ================

 1. A bar wants to ensure only adults are allowed in.
-Write a program that prints 'underaged' or 'ok' depending on the age entered in the code.
+Write a program in a file named `bar.py` that prints 'underaged' or 'ok' depending on the age entered in the code.

 2. A ride operator needs to ensure clients are taller than 150cm due to security.
-Write a prgram that will print 'ok' or 'not tall enough' given a height entered in the code.
+   Write a prgram in a file named `ride.py` that will print 'ok' or 'not tall enough' given a height entered in the code.

 3. A trader wants to algorithmically buy 'ACME` corp stock if they rise above 0.005$ but sell if they are below 0.001$.
-Write a script that prints 'buy', 'sell', 'hold' depending on a sale price entered in the script.
+Write a script `trader.py` that prints 'buy', 'sell', 'hold' depending on a sale price entered in the script.